NSU Motorenwerke

 NSU Motorenwerke AG, or NSU, was a German manufacturer of automobiles, motorcycles and pedal cycles, founded in 1873.
 Acquired by Volkswagen Group in 1969, VW merged NSU with Auto Union, creating Audi NSU Auto Union AG, ultimately Audi.
-The name NSU originated as an abbreviation of "Neckarsulm", the city where NSU was located.
+The NSU is an abbreviation of the name Neckarsulm.

 History

 Origin

 NSU originated as the "Mechanische Werkstätte zur Herstellung von Strickmaschinen", a knitting machine manufacturer established in 1873 by Christian Schmidt, a technically astute entrepreneur, in the town of Riedlingen on the Danube.
 The business relocated in 1880 to Neckarsulm.
 There followed a period of rapid growth and in 1886, the company began to produce bicycles, the first of them a 'high wheeler' or 'Penny-farthing' branded as the "Germania".
 By 1892, bicycle manufacturing had completely replaced knitting machine production.
 At about this time, the name NSU appeared as a brand name.

 The first NSU motorcycle appeared in 1901, followed by the first NSU car in 1905.
-During World War I the company produced motorcycles and trucks for the German Army.
+In World War I the company made motorcycles and trucks for the German Army.

 In 1932, under pressure from their bank (Dresdner Bank), NSU recognised the failure of their attempt to break into volume automobile production, and their recently built car factory in Heilbronn was sold to Fiat, who used the plant to assemble Fiat models for the German market.
 From 1957, NSU-Fiat cars assumed the brand name Neckar.

-During World War II NSU produced the Kettenkrad, the NSU HK101, a half-tracked motorcycle with the engine of the Opel Olympia.
-They also made the 251 OSL motorcycle during the war.
+In World War II, NSU made the Kettenkrad, the NSU HK101, a half-tracked motorcycle with the engine of the Opel Olympia.
+They also made the 251 OSL motorcycle in the war.

 After WW II

 In December 1946, Das Auto reported the company had resumed the manufacture of bicycles and motor-bicycles at Neckarsulm.
 For Germany, this was a time of new beginnings, and in July 1946, a new board was appointed, headed by General Director Walter Egon Niegtsch, who earlier in his career had spent 17 years with Opel.

-NSU motorbike production restarted, in a completely destroyed plant, with prewar designs like the Quick, OSL, and Konsul motorbikes; furthermore, the HK101 continued to be sold by NSU as an all-terrain vehicle in a civilian version.
+NSU motorcycle production resumed, in a completely destroyed plant, with prewar designs like the Quick, OSL, and Konsul motorcycle; furthermore, the HK101 continued to be sold by NSU as an all-terrain vehicle in a civilian version.
 The first postwar model was the NSU Fox in 1949, available in 2-stroke and 4-stroke versions.
-In 1953, the NSU Max followed, a 250 cc motorbike with a unique overhead camdrive driven by reciprocating rods.
+In 1953, the NSU Max followed, a 250 cc motorcycle with a unique overhead cam drive driven by reciprocating rods.
 All these new models had an innovative monocoque frame of pressed steel and a central rear suspension unit.
 Albert Roder, the chief engineer behind the success story, made it possible that in 1955, NSU became the biggest motorcycle producer in the world.
 NSU also holds four world records for speed: 1951, 1953, 1954, and 1955.
 In August 1956, Wilhelm Herz at the Bonneville Salt Flats, Utah, became the first man to ride a motorcycle faster than 200 mph.